apache/tooling-actions/README.md

 # ASF Tooling Actions

 This is the repository for GitHub Actions written and maintained by the Apache Software Foundation (ASF) Tooling team.
-Please note that ASF Tooling is an operational team, and, unlike Project Management Committees, it does **not** make Board approved releases.
+Please note that ASF Tooling is an operational team, and, unlike Project Management Committees (PMCs), it does **not** make Board approved releases.
 You may also be looking for [ASF Infrastructure Actions](https://github.com/apache/infrastructure-actions) instead.

 ## Available actions